Sharapova boxes clever as return nears

 “I tried boxing as I needed to keep myself in good form.
 It was great as I could imagine some particular people whom I wanted to hit,” said the 29-year-old, without elaborating on the identity of her imagined targets.

-Sharapova was banned from the sport after testing positive for meldonium at the 2016 Australian Open last year.
+Sharapova was banned from the sport after testing positive for meldonium at the 2016 Australian Open.

 However, she will return to action at the Stuttgart claycourt tournament on April 26 after her initial two-year ban was cut to 15 months.

-"I found out that I´m very good in resting," added Sharapova when she was asked what lessons she had learned during her enforced absence from the tour and which has left her now without a world ranking.
+“I found out that I’m very good in resting,” added Sharapova when she was asked what lessons she had learned during her enforced absence from the tour and which has left her without a world ranking.